Phasis

 public function setLimit(string $limit, int $value): void

-Resource limits enforced by the engine.
-Exceeding any of them throws Phasis\Exceptions\InternalError from inside JS, which the host can catch as Phasis\Exceptions\JsThrowable.
+Runtime-tunable resource limit.
+Exceeding it throws Phasis\Exceptions\InternalError from inside JS, which the host can catch as Phasis\Exceptions\JsThrowable.

 LimitDefaultDescription